WSWUP/gridwxcomp/docs/source/contribute.rst

 Contributing Code
 -----------------

-**Note**: If you would like to propose a major change or add significant features to gridwxcomp, please reach out to the developers before you begin.
+**Note**: If you would like to propose a major change or add significant features to ``gridwxcomp``, please reach out to the developers before you begin.
 Start by creating an issue with a "new feature" tag in the repository.
 This allows us to give feedback and guidance during the development process, and will keep your work aligned with the project's goals.

-1. **Fork the Repository**: Start by forking the `gridwxcomp` repository to your GitHub account.
+1. **Fork the Repository**: Start by forking the ``gridwxcomp`` repository to your GitHub account.
 This will allow you to work on your own copy of the project.

 2. **Create a Branch**: Always create a new branch for your changes.
 Avoid making changes directly on the `master` branch.
 Branches should be named descriptively based on the feature or bug you're addressing (e.g., `fix-typo-in-docs`, `add-rainfall-forecast`).